omf2097/openomf/INSTALL.md

 | CMAKE_INSTALL_PREFIX      | Installation path                    | -             | -       |
 | USE_OGGVORBIS             | Selects Vorbis support               | On/Off        | Off     |

-Ogg Vorbis support is required, if you wish to replace original OMF soundtracks with OGG files.
+Ogg Vorbis support is required if you wish to replace original OMF soundtracks with OGG files.
 Otherwise the switch is optional.

 4. Data Files
 -------------